For hundreds of years, the monks of Dryburgh Abbey in the Borders were in the habit of living peaceful, tranquil lives.

 Surrounded by great golf courses, fantastic fishing, wonderful walking and some fine mountain biking, Dryburgh Abbey Hotel is a lovely spot in which to recharge the batteries.

 Available seven days, option one of this Big Deal is for two people to enjoy an overnight stay in an ensuite Abbey Room with a full Scottish breakfast in the morning.
-The offer also includes a three course dinner.
+The offer also includes a two course dinner with a glass of wine.

 Option two is for two people to enjoy two consecutive nights in an Abbey room on a dinner, bed and breakfast basis.